murffious/FullStackMastery-Resources/README.md

 Let us repeat this again together: "Errors will be a fact of life."

+put int trends area SKILLS: LEGACY CODE UPGRADES  courses etc. Angular 1.5 to 2.0  older Re3act to new stuff - Php to react is proplaur right now or Vue - build same project in diffen langauges - show employers

 Do not let them discourage you.
 Do not let them bring you down.
 Do not let them make you quit.
 PRevnet BUGS clean code syntax style guide
 Test Often